-The ADSP-2189M will be available in a 100-lead LQFP package.
+The ADSP-2185M is available in a 100-lead LQFP package and a 144-Ball Mini-BGA package.
 In order to maintain maximum functionality and reduce package size and pin count, some serial port, programmable flag, interrupt and external bus pins have dual, multiplexed functionality.
 The external bus pins are configured during RESET only, while serial port pins are software configurable during program execution.
 Flag and interrupt functionality is retained concurrently on multiplexed pins.
 In cases where pin functionality is reconfigurable, the default state is shown in plain text; alternate functionality is shown in italics.